Vyral/base-template/_posts/2019-03-11-4-ways-you-can-get-more-money-for-your-listed-home.md

 tags:
   - Real Estate
 excerpt: >-
-  oday I’ll share four ways that you can boost your home’s value when it comes time to put it on the market this spring.
+  Today I’ll share four ways that you can boost your home’s value when it comes time to put it on the market this spring.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Celeste+Zarling/Kirkland+Real+Estate+Agent-+4+Ways+You+Can+Get+More+Money+For+Your+Listed+Home.mp4